 - Anyone taking other medications should first consult with their doctor.

 - Other conditions that prevent people from using Ashwagandha include pregnancy, breastfeeding, people with some allergies, mainly grass, and anyone with a thyroid condition.
-Additionally, anyone about to undergo surgery or who has an immunocompromised should also not take the herb.
+Additionally, anyone who undergoes surgery or who is immunocompromised should also not take the herb.

 - The recommended doses vary from 250 – 1,250 mg daily.
 Ashwagandha in supplements can be taken once a day but in powder form; it is recommended in smaller amounts more frequently.
 The side effects of a larger dose include vomiting and diarrhea.